 Christianity also started as a primarily Jewish based movement

-- By mid 2nd century, it had become predominantly Gentile.
+- By mid 2nd century, the church had become predominantly Gentile.

 - After 70 AD when Jerusalem was destroyed, the Jews took strong action against Christians in their midst, and synagogues were no longer open to Christians.
 Paul’s approach would no longer work.